MicrosoftDocs/playfab-docs/playfab-docs/features/experimentation/quickstart.md

 1. Set up a virtual currency.
 2. Create an item.
-3. Add an item to a player's inventory.
-4. Learn the next steps for customizing your economy.
+3. Learn the next steps for customizing your economy.

 ## Setting up a virtual currency